INSIGHT-Scientists hunt pandemic hotspots in race to test vaccines

 Interactive graphic tracking the global virus spreadhttps://tmsnrt.rs/3aIRuz7

-(Reporting by Kate Kelland in London, Julie Steenhuysen in Chicago and John Miller in Switzerland.
-Editing by Carmel Crimmins)
+(Reporting by Kate Kelland in London, Julie Steenhuysen in Chicago and John Miller in Switzerland; Additional reporting by Gabriel Stargardter in Brazil; Editing by Carmel Crimmins)

 ((kate.kelland@thomsonreuters.com;))